Xiltalo/Gamebook-engine/module_functions.md

 # Detailed Documentation

 This file will explain the syntax and usage of each main file necessary for the engine to run.
+It is recommended to have read the example detailed in README.md in order to better understand this documentation.

 ## images.txt